1-Arrow-1/IL-2-Great-Battles-Rank-Promotion-Mod/README.md

 https://drive.google.com/file/d/1No74iYiLEAkYa9FB7EIWLTXcb8sNnUxa/view?usp=sharing
 Unzip, and run `IL2_Rank_Mod_Installer.exe` and follow the installation instructions (Steps 4.-7. of the previous paragraph)

+See [LICENSE.md](./LICENSE.md) for details on project and font licensing.

 # Project Structure
 ```bash